portworx/px-docs/scheduler/docker/install-standalone.md

 If you have Docker version 1.13 or higher, it is strongly recommended to install Portworx as a plugin.
 [Follow these steps](docker-plugin.html) to do so.

-To upgrade a previously installed Portworx plugin, [follow these steps](upgrade-px-plugin.html).
+To upgrade a previously installed Portworx plugin, [follow these steps](upgrade-standalone.html).

-### Run PX as a container
+### Optional - run PX as a container

 If you are running Docker version 1.12 or prior, you can run PX via the Docker CLI as follows: